Times Square Ball: Modifications due to the COVID-19 pandemic (2020–2022)

-Due to the COVID-19 pandemic in New York City, the 2020–21 festivities were closed to the general public.
-Attendance was largely limited to the press, performers, and the invited families of first responders and other essential workers from the New York City area (billed as "The Heroes of 2020").
+Due to the COVID-19 pandemic in New York City, the 2020–21 festivities for New Year's Eve 2020 were closed to the general public.
+Attendance was largely limited to the media, performers, and the invited families of essential workers and first responders from the New York City area ("The Heroes of 2020").
 In accordance with New York state health orders, face masks were mandatory, and households were placed within 8 foot "pens" with social distancing.
+Times Square Alliance president Tim Tompkins stated that "it feels most appropriate to shine a spotlight on the individuals who are tirelessly leading our nation through hard times with unshakable strength, determination and poise, as well as their families, who deal with their own set of sacrifices."
+Gloria Gaynor was announced as a special musical guest for the event, where she performed her song "I Will Survive".
 There was an estimated 80% reduction in NYPD presence at the event in comparison to past years.

-The VNYE app was released as a digital companion to the event, featuring augmented reality camera filters and a digital recreation of Times Square as a virtual world where users could play minigames, view live streams of New Year's festivities in New York City and elsewhere, and witness a virtual version of the ball drop.
+A series of new and enhanced virtual and digital components were also developed for the event under the VNYE banner, including a series of streaming esports tournaments being organized by Ultimate Gamer, and a VNYE app which includes a digital recreation of Times Square as a virtual world, where users can play minigames, and watch live streams of New Year's festivities in New York City and elsewhere, and witness a virtual version of the ball drop with augmented reality camera filters.

-Automaker Kia became a new sponsor of the festivities beginning that year; as a marketing campaign for its fourth-generation Sorento, Kia held a promotional tour in which the "2021" numerals were driven from Irvine, California (the location of Kia America's headquarters) to New York City using the SUV.
+The automaker Kia became a new sponsor of the festivities beginning that year; as a marketing campaign for its fourth-generation Sorento, Kia held a promotional tour in which the "2021" numerals were driven from Irvine, California (the location of Kia America's headquarters) to New York City using the SUV.
 Mashable writer Alison Foreman described the "dystopian" scenes of the event acknowledged by viewers on social media, including the large amount of placements by fellow sponsor Planet Fitness (with revellers wearing Planet Fitness-branded clothing and accessories such as hats, and Planet Fitness-branded tube men also occupying the "pens").